Here are the key features and highlights of the Adobe Experience Manager 6.5 Assets release.

 Figure: Drag an asset from an Experience Manager deployment on a Sites page on a different Experience Manager deployment.

 Dynamic Media provides enhanced rich-media authoring and delivery in Experience Manager Assets to drive cutting-edge experiences that are immersive and personalized.
-By uploading a single high-quality master asset and using our advanced cloud rendering and viewers, you can deliver any combination of renditions on-the-fly to support your organization’s media strategy.
+By uploading a single high-quality primary asset and using Adobe’s advanced cloud rendering and viewers, you can deliver any combination of renditions on-the-fly to support your organization’s media strategy.

 Dynamic Media viewers now support enhanced accessibility features like Aria-support, screen-readers, and Alt-text.
-For additional details see Dynamic Media viewers Release Notes.
+For additional details, see Viewers Reference Guide.

 Experience Manager 6.5 onwards, marketers can discover the desired assets faster from the search results page.
 The search facets are updated with the number of assets even before applying the search filter.
 Seeing the expected count against the filter helps users navigate through the search results efficiently.
 For more information, see Search assets in Experience Manager.